hantsy/javaee8-jsf-sample/README.md

 ## What's it?

-This sample is a simple taskboard appliation, including the following features:
+You could have embraced some Agile methodology in your projects, such as Scrum, Kanban, TODO list etc.  This sample application can be considered as a simple Kanban like applicaiton, I name it **Taskboard**.

+In the initial version, it could includes the following features:

 * Display tasks in Swimlan view(split by status)
 * Create and update task(requires authentication)